timburr1/timburr1.github.io/_posts/2020-03-27-technical-leader.md

 * Effective help can only start with mutual agreement on a clear definition of the problem.
 * Always make sure that the person you are trying to help, actually wants your help.
 * Even when someone agrees that they want your help, that agreement is not usually a lifetime contract.
-* People who want to help other people generally expect to get something for themseleves, although they may not be aware of it.
+* People who want to help other people generally expect to get something for themselves, although they may not be aware of it.
 * Most people understand that helpers are (on some level) selfish, but also think they are exceptions to the rule.
 * Attempts to help are often interpreted as attempts to interfere.
 * No matter how strange it may look, most people are actually trying to be helpful most of the time.